-for traceability of Audit Findings of Nonconformity, mention the details such as product name, batch no., reference document no., page no., line no., date, name of the person
+provide evidence for traceability of Audit Findings of Nonconformity, mention the details such as product name, batch no., reference document no., page no., line no., date, name of the person

 Evidence shall be collected through interviews, examination of documents, and observation of activities and conditions in the areas of concern.

-Clues suggesting Nonconformance are recorded, including those not explicitly outlined in any documents, instructions, or SOPs.
+Clues suggesting Nonconformity are recorded, including those not explicitly outlined in any documents, instructions, or SOPs.
 Such clues can indicate systemic issues and should be investigated further.

-In case of uncertainty, information gathered through interviews may be cross-checked by verifying the same information from other sources, such as physical observation, measurements, and records.
+In case of uncertainty, information gathered through interviews shall be cross-checked by verifying the same information from other sources, such as physical observation, measurements, and records.

-At the end of the Audit, in closing meeting, Auditor(s) shall discuss with the Auditee Audit Findings, areas of concern, areas for improvement in presence of all concerned personal.
+At the end of the Audit, in the closing meeting, Auditor(s) shall discuss with the Auditee Audit’s Findings, areas of concern, and areas for improvement in presence of all concerned personnel.

-Nonconformance notification
+Nonconformity notification

-If any Nonconformances during the Audit were found Auditor Team shall issue <DevNotificationTitle> record in accordance with <DevMng_Code> <DevMng_Title>, according to which the Auditor becomes an observer and initiator of the Nonconformity.
+If any Nonconformities were found during the Audit.
+Auditor Team shall issue {{ DevNotificationTitle }} record in accordance with {{ DevMng_Code }} {{ DevMng_Title }}, according to which the Auditor becomes an observer and initiator of the Nonconformity.

-In closing meeting, Auditor Team notifies Auditee about discovered Nonconformance.
+In closing meeting, Auditor Team notifies Auditee about discovered and confirmed Nonconformity.

-Auditee reviews, provides comments and explanations, signs the <DevNotificationTitle> record.
+Auditee reviews, provides comments and explanations, signs the {{ DevNotificationTitle }} record.

-After Audit Auditors submit <DevNotificationTitle> record to Quality Organization for further investigation and appropriate CAPA measurements implementation according to <DevMng_Code> <DevMng_Title>.
+After Audit Auditors submit {{ DevNotificationTitle }} record to Quality Organization for further investigation and appropriate CAPA measurements implementation according to {{ DevMng_Code }} {{ DevMng_Title }}.

 Quality Organization assigns the Investigators roles to Auditors, Auditee’s representatives and any other impacted Departments representatives.
-Auditee’s representative shall be assigned as the CAPA Owner according to <CAPA_Code> <CAPA_Title>, if the Nonconformance does not go beyond the responsibility of the Auditee.
+Auditee’s representative shall be assigned as the CAPA Owner according to {{ CAPA_Code }} {{ CAPA_Title }}, if the Nonconformity does not go beyond the responsibility of the Auditee.

-In other cases, Quality Organization determines the CAPA Owner based on Nonconformance nature and affected areas.
+In other cases, Quality Organization determines the CAPA Owner based on Nonconformity nature and affected areas.

 For External Audits the investigation shall cover at least previously received Materials or services and their potential impact on manufactured Products.
-Quality Organization becomes a CAPA Owner for CAPA measurements related to external Nonconformances.
+Quality Organization becomes a CAPA Owner for CAPA measurements related to external Nonconformities.

-In this case, CAPA Owner accepts, monitors execution progress, monitors efficiency for CAPA measurements related to External Audits Nonconformances.
+In this case, CAPA Owner accepts, monitors execution progress, monitors efficiency for CAPA measurements related to External Audits Nonconformities.

-If it is not possible to check the effectiveness of CAPA measures taken after completion of their implementation, such effectiveness monitoring shall be carried out during the next Audit.
+If it is not possible to check the effectiveness of CAPA measures taken after completion of their implementation, such effectiveness monitoring shall be carried out during the next or preplanned

+Follow-up Audit.

 Reporting and Closure

-Not later than two weeks after the end of the Audit, Auditor Team prepares <AuditReport> according to <AuditReport> Form.
+Not later than two weeks after the end of the Audit, Auditor Team prepares {{ AuditReport }} according to {{ AuditReport }} Form.

-<AuditReport> shall include:
+{{ AuditReport }} shall include:

 Auditee details

-Audit period
+Audit Date

-Purpose
+Audit Purpose

-Scope
+Audit Scope

 Audit Criteria